-After nearly two years of delays - before "No Time to Die's" original director Danny Boyle was replaced by Cary Fukunaga, it was slated for release in November 2019 – the 25th James Bond movie is now only a couple of weeks away.
-On October 8, 2021, the world will finally be witness to a new 007 adventure.
+After nearly two years of delays - before "No Time to Die's" original director Danny Boyle was replaced by Cary Fukunaga, it was slated for release in November 2019 – the 25th James Bond movie finally opens stateside this Friday, October 8.

 It's also the last time we'll be seeing Daniel Craig in the role.
 So, to properly prepare for his final outing, we're recommending six essential Bond films to watch first.
 Four will be familiar to Daniel Craig fans, and two are from the classic '60s era.
 All tie into the dynamics about to be put in motion soon at a theater near you.

 (Also, be sure to check out more 007 content, games, and exclusive video on Noovie's The James Bond Experience)

 1 / Casino Royale (2006)

 Daniel Craig proved his detractors wrong in a huge way in his very first James Bond movie.
 Director Martin Campbell, who'd already made the best Pierce Brosnan Bond film with "Goldeneye," was the perfect filmmaker to announce the new guy in the suit.
 There's a lot of action in the film, as Bond travels to Montenegro to take on the menacing Le Chiffre (an effective Mads Mikkelsen).
 He also falls in love hard with treasury agent Vesper Lynd (Eva Green).
 And CIA Agent Felix Leiter (Jeffrey Wright, new to the role) is on hand, as is MI6 head M (Judi Dench, back from the Pierce Brosnan era).
 Campbell balances the stunts with substance.
 He's helped immensely by Craig as the modern Bond: strong, gritty, vulnerable…human.
 His penchant for actual relationships continue up through the latest entry.